 2) Bo-rax is prepare by reaction of finely powder Colemanite with boiling solution of Na2CO3 .

-The CaCO3 Settles down as precipitate and clear solution of borax and NaBO2 is taken off.
+The CaCO3 Settles down as borax and NaBO2 precipitate and clear solution is removed.
 Its crystallization gives fine crystals of borax.
-We can get more borax by passing CO2 through mother liquor .
+Through transferring CO2 into mother alcohol, we can get more borax.

 4NaBO2 + CO2 → Na2B4O7+ Na2CO3